Lionel0923/tb-erlang-progression-model/README.md

 * **Exponential model**: assumes a memoryless progression process
 * **Erlang model**: represents progression as a sequence of (k) stages with identical transition rates

-The Erlang formulation preserves the same mean duration as the exponential model while modifying the shape of the dwell-time distribution, reducing the probability of unrealistically short durations.
+The Gamma-distributed formulation preserves the same mean duration as the exponential model while modifying the shape of the dwell-time distribution, reducing the probability of unrealistically short durations.

 Model parameters are estimated using Bayesian calibration with an adaptive Metropolis algorithm.
 Model comparison is conducted using WAIC and leave-one-out cross-validation (LOO-CV).